polkamusic/PolkaMusic-Core/README.md

 ### Voting Change Proposal for Other Contracts CRM Data

 The change proposals are kept in the queue for voting until they reach the quorum required.
 The user interface may decide for not showing the proposal after xx blocks.
+The right of vote to change the other contracts is assigned to the same account stored in Master data.

 ```voteProposalCrmOtherContractsdata(changeid, vote)```
 - "changeid" is a unique id (unsigned number 32 bit - u32) to be assigned for the proposal of a specific contract id.